sabauma/workshops/mojo-matmul/slides.md

 ---

-**7. Flash Attention**
+While MAX and other accelerator libraries will provide you with pre-optimized *matmul* operators, understanding the optimizations behind *matmul* are useful for developing other GPU optimizations.

 --

-While MAX and other accelerator libraries will provide you with pre-optimized *matmul* operators, understanding the optimizations behind *matmul* are useful for developing other GPU optimizations.
+**7. Flash Attention**

 --

-For example, the attention mechanism for LLMs consists of several *matmuls* enclosed in a non-linear *softmax* operation.
+The attention mechanism for LLMs consists of several *matmuls* enclosed in a non-linear *softmax* operation.

 <img src="./images/multi-head-attention.png" width="25%">